 Heritage villages are a delight to the eyes in this fast-paced life.
 And the first name that comes to mind is Pragpur village of Kangra, Himachal Pradesh, India.
-You will love to dip into the old scenario of India that is well-inherited in this age old village.
-If you want to skip from the rush-hours of metro cities, then, visiting this village can play a healing role in your life.
+You will love to dip into the old scenario of India that is well-inherited in this age-old village.
+If you want to skip the rush hours of metro cities, then, visiting this village can play a healing role in your life.
 Those old brick and mud-house take you to the timeless glory of the past.

-Prag translates to ‘pollen’ in Sanskrit and pur to ‘full of’.
+Prag translates to ‘pollen’ in Sanskrit and Pur to ‘full of’.
 So Pragpur basically means full of pollen.
-Considering the fact that village essentially blooms during the spring time, the name is rightly given to it.
+Considering the fact that the village essentially blooms during the springtime, the name is rightly given to it.

-Lala Re Rumal Haveli.
-Feel the magnificence of real world while spending some time in the Lala Re Rumal Haveli.
+Feel the magnificence of the real world while spending some time in the Lala Re Rumal Haveli.
 It will give you a great hue from the past.

-Enjoy the flocks of migratory bird.
-A flock of migratory birds perch on the banks of the lake situated near the Pratap Sagar Dam.
+A flock of migratory birds perches on the banks of the lake situated near the Pratap Sagar Dam.
 Such species are a delight to the eyes.
-From rare to

-Panj Peer Dargah.
 The village is famous for this dargah.
 It is dedicated to the five peers.
 The dargah is nearby the Sikh shrine Gurudwara Shri Panj Tirath Sahib which was named by Guru Hargobind.
-A religious fair held at the dargah annually which attended by people of all religions.
+A religious fair held at the dargah annually which is attended by people of all religions.

 The best time that will leave you to the great blend of beauty and weather is the months of October-December.

-Air- The nearest airport is Kangra Airport.
-After reaching the airport, you can hire the bus service to reach the Pragpur.
+The nearest airport is Kangra Airport.
+After reaching the airport, you can hire a bus service to reach Pragpur.

 The nearest railway station is Kangra Mandir Railway Station.
 The net distance between the station to Temple is almost 2 hours.